AdiRishi/turborepo-remote-cache-cloudflare/docs/configuration/r2-storage.md

 ## 3. Deploy Your Worker

-Once you've updated your Worker script and `wrangler.toml` file, deploy your Worker using the Wrangler CLI or your GitHub actions workflow.
+Once you've updated your Worker script and `wrangler.jsonc` file, deploy your Worker using the Wrangler CLI or your GitHub actions workflow.
 And that's it!
 Your build artifacts will now be stored in Cloudflare R2.